 Digital miter and easily accessible bevel adjustments

-One of the features that really makes the Milwaukee 6955-20 stand out from the crowd is the ease and precision with which both miters and bevels can be set.
+One of the features that really make the 6955-20 stand out from the crowd is the ease and precision with which both miters and bevels can be set.
 It might even be easier than the up-front total access of the Bosch 5312.
 There are positive stops at 0, 15, 22.5, 31.6 (crown), and 45 degrees left and right, plus 55 degrees left and 60 right.
 In addition to the stops, the miter swivel arm has a digital readout that reports the angle precisely to the tenth of the degree.
 So if it turns out that every wall in the house that you’re remodeling is tilted northeast at 0.5 degrees, this saw gives you precise control and lets you reproduce the same odd-angled cuts again and again throughout the project.

 The bevel adjustment, while not digital (which is a little disappointing), is easy to reach from the front of the saw.
 The locking lever has three positions – all the way up for free angle selection, halfway up for stop selection, and down to lock.
 Bevel adjustments can be made to 48 degrees on the left or the right.

-Note: In the video he talks about not being able to slide the right-hand guide, and that’s why he removed it.
+Note: In the video, he talks about not being able to slide the right-hand guide, and that’s why he removed it.
 The solution to this is to grind off the tab that is preventing the guide from sliding – too easy!

-The Milwaukee 6955-20 can’t be considered a basic saw on any level.
+6955-20 can’t be considered a basic saw on any level.
 There are plenty of features that would put this saw in a class of its own even without the stellar performance.
 The dust collection on this model is a novel design that works on both sides of the blade.
 Milwaukee claims it catches 75% of the dust; customers report anywhere between 50% and 90% (but most are closer to 50%).
 Still, a dust collection unit that collects any dust on a miter saw is a pleasure.

 There are integrated work lights on the saw as well, one on each side of the blade, that can be turned on or off.
 Lots of users prefer these lights rather than lasers because lasers can track as you pull the saw down, cover your pencil marks, and be difficult to adjust.
 This model also has an electronic soft start and takes two seconds to reach full speed.
 This allows you to get closer to your material and eyeball your marks better before starting your cut without damaging your stock.